Rammechh/Scaler_Problems/README.md

 ### Merge Two Sorted Lists
  + only need to do is modify the next pointers.Don't create new nodes.
 At every step, you choose the minumum of the current head X on the 2 lists, and modify your answer’s next pointer to X. You move the current pointer on the said list and the current answer.
  + Corner case, Make sure that at the end of the loop, when one of the list goes empty, you do include remaining elemnts from the second list into your answer.

+### Add Two Numbers as Lists
+ + This problem can be solved exactly like the naive addition is done, using the temporary sum and implementing a value that represent a carry over.
+ + two edge cases, 1) The first list can be shorter than the second list. -> if None consider as 0.
+2) It is possible that the answer has more digits than both the given integers. -> run while A or B or carry

 Day67_Trees
 ===============